Heather St John's F.C.: History

 In 2006–07 Heather Athletic finished sixth in Division One and were promoted to the Premier Division; at the end of the season they reverted to their original name.
 The club were Premier Division runners-up in 2009–10, also winning the Leicestershire and Rutland Senior Cup (with a 1–0 win against Thurmaston Town in the final) and the Tony Alden Memorial Trophy.
 After retaining the Senior Cup and winning the Premier Division the following season they were promoted to the Midland Alliance.
 The club finished bottom of the league in 2013–14, and as the league merged with the Midland Combination to form the Midland League, they were placed in Division One for the 2014–15 season.

 Heather St Johns won the Leicestershire and Rutland Senior Cup for a third time in 2018–19, defeating Melton Town on penalties in the final.
 The season also saw them win the Division One title, earning promotion to the Premier Division.
 At the end of the 2020–21 season the club were transferred to the Premier Division North of the United Counties League.
 In 2022–23 they finished second-from-bottom of the Premier Division North and were relegated to Division One of the Midland League.
 The 2024–25 season saw the club finish second in Division One, qualifying for the promotion play-offs.
 They subsequently lost 1–0 to Coton Green in the semi-finals.
+In 2025–26 they finished fourth in the division, before losing 5–0 to Sutton United in the play-off semi-finals.